 My name is Stuart Somershoe and I work for the City of Phoenix Police Department.
 I am a detective with the Missing and Unidentified Persons Unit.
 I got into law enforcement kind of a strange path.
 I graduated college with an English major.
 I ended up managing a bookstore and I was monumentally bored by that.
 It was the same thing every day in and out.
 My brother chose a different path and he ended up becoming a patrol officer in Los Angeles.

 I worked patrol for 12 years, third shift mostly, and then for about three years I was a field training officer.
-After that I tested for a detective position in the Missing Persons Unit and I joined that at the end of 2007 and that’s where I’ve been since.
+After that I tested for a detective position in the Missing Persons Unit (one of the positions in a police department) and I joined that at the end of 2007 and that’s where I’ve been since.

 As missing persons unit we, handle all the incoming missing person cases, all the cases involving unidentified remains.
 So we are a very busy unit.
 We get about 7,000 cases a year of missing persons and those cases range all across the board.
 A vast majority of them are runaways or people who are willfully gone missing.